Difference Between FIFO vs LIFO

 FIFO and LIFO is both important in their own terms.
 And they both help in reporting the value of inventory.
 So the question remains can a firm use both as an accounting method?
 The answer is yes.

 It’s the inflation, because of which arises the need of having more than one accounting method.
 As if, the cost of material or goods purchase was the same today and last year, the cost of material would be equal to what was purchased last year.
 So the cost of the inventory added to the stock today will be equal to the stock one year ago.
 Hence, the value of the inventory whether in LIFO or FIFO will come out to be the same.

 That’s why FIFO and LIFO are different methods of inventory accounting for the convenience and benefits offered by both in different conditions.

-This has a been a guide to the top difference between FIFO vs LIFO.
-Here we also discuss the key differences with infographics, and comparison table.
+This has been a guide to the top difference between FIFO vs LIFO.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles –